England and Wales: History of jurisdiction

 Welsh law continued to be used for civil cases until the annexation of Wales to England in the 16th century by the Welsh House of Tudor.
 The Laws in Wales Acts 1535 and 1542 then consolidated the administration of all the Welsh territories and incorporated them fully into the legal system of the Kingdom of England.
-This was in part to update outdated Welsh laws, but also to control Wales alongside England; through these acts, Wales could be seen as equals to the English, this was reflected on both Henry VIII and Elizabeth I's coat of arms where the dragon represented Wales and the lion represented England, but as soon as the Tudor dynasty ended with the death of Elizabeth I, the red dragon of Wales was dropped and replaced with the unicorn of Scotland with the succession of King James I who demoted Wales' status on the coat of arms and on the first adaptation of the Flag of Great Britain.
+This was in part to update outdated Welsh laws, but also to control Wales alongside England; through these acts, the Welsh could be seen as equals to the English.
+This was reflected on both Henry VIII and Elizabeth I's coat of arms where the dragon represented Wales and the lion represented England.
+When the Tudor dynasty ended with the death of Elizabeth I the red dragon of Wales was replaced with the unicorn of Scotland with the succession of King James I who demoted Wales' status on the coat of arms and on the first adaptation of the Flag of Great Britain.

-Prior to 1746, it was not clear whether a reference to "England" in legislation included Wales, and so in 1746, Parliament passed the Wales and Berwick Act.
+Prior to 1746, it was not clear whether a reference to "England" in legislation included Wales, and so in 1746, Parliament passed the Wales and Berwick Act 1746.
 This specified that in all prior and future laws, references to "England" would by default include Wales (and Berwick-upon-Tweed).
 The Wales and Berwick Act was repealed by the Welsh Language Act 1967, although the statutory definition of "England" created by that Act still applies for laws passed before 1967.
 In new legislation since then, what was referred to as "England" is now "England and Wales", while subsequent references to "England" and "Wales" refer to those political divisions.

 Wales jurisdiction

-There have been multiple calls from both Welsh academics and politicians however for a Wales criminal justice system.
+There have been multiple calls from both Welsh academics and politicians for a Wales criminal justice system.